g-leech/argmin-gravitas/_posts/2017-09-01-turing-suicide.markdown

 summary:	In which we ask, does a man who identifies unknown chemicals by tasting, won't wash his hands, and leaves cyanide evaporating in an unventilated room have >1% risk of accidental death?
 confidence: 80% that you don't know.
 The model below is only as good as its likelihood ratios, which are mine.
 warnings: 	suicide, homophobia
-categories: bio, computers, stats, epistemology, greats
+categories: greats, computers, stats, epistemology
 importance: 3
 pride: 		6
 wordcount: 		2200